svenvc/docs/zinc/zinc-sso-paper.md

 *(This is a draft)*

+Zinc SSO is a library/framework providing tools in the realm of authorization and authentication, more specifically offering implementations of client side OAuth & OpenID.

+OAuth allows (web) applications to access resources on behalf of resource owners (typically users).
+At the same time, OAuth allows resource owners to grant access to their resources without actually sharing their credentials (typically username/password).

-Zinc SSO is a library/framework to enable web applications to delegate authentication to often well-known external service providers.
+A common use case is to use OAuth to enable web applications to delegate authentication to (often well-known) external service providers.
 Your users will be happy because they can reuse their existing account, you will be happy because you have less to implement and worry about.

-Zinc SSO is an addon to Zinc HTTP Components.
+Zinc SSO is an addon to [Zinc HTTP Components](http://zn.stfx.eu).

 *(Please note that Zinc-SSO is currently in development.
 This is alpha code.)*